Uses their existence to make revolution irresistible.

 My CV

-“Give light and people with find the way”
+“Give light and people will find the way”

 - Ella Baker